A deep learning approach to data-driven model-free pricing and to martingale optimal transport: Introduction

 \section{Introduction}

-The classical paradigm in mathematical finance, which is commonly applied to determine the \emph{fair} value of some financial derivative, consists in capturing the developments of the real underlying market by a sophisticated financial market model\footnote{Examples for sophisticated financial market models include among many others the Heston model (compare~\cite{heston1993closed}) and Dupire's local volatility model (compare~\cite{dupire1994pricing}).}.
-This model is then calibrated to observable market parameters such as current spot prices, prices of liquid options, interest rates, and dividends, and is thus believed to capture the reality appropriately, see e.g. \cite{schoutens2003perfect} for details of this procedure.
+{ \IEEEPARstart{F}{inancial} derivatives are financial contracts between the corresponding seller, typically a bank, and a buyer, typically another financial institution or a private person, with a future uncertain payoff depending on another (typically simpler) financial instrument, often a stock, to which we refer as the underlying security.
+Options are a large class of financial derivatives which allow, but do not oblige the owner of the option to buy or sell the underlying securities involved in the contract.
+The most common types of traded financial derivatives are call and put options which allow to buy and sell, respectively, the underlying single security at a future maturity at a predetermined price, the so called \emph{strike} of the option.
+Due to the uncertainty involved in the future cashflow, today's price of the financial derivative is a priori unclear and subject to a high degree of ambiguity. \black The classical paradigm in mathematical finance, which is commonly applied to determine the \emph{fair} value of some financial derivative, consists in capturing the developments of the real underlying market by a sophisticated financial market model\footnote{Examples for sophisticated financial market models include among many others the Heston model (compare~\cite{heston1993closed}) and Dupire's local volatility model (compare~\cite{dupire1994pricing}).}. \black This model is then calibrated to observable market parameters such as current spot prices, prices of liquid options, interest rates, and dividends, and is thus believed to capture the reality appropriately, see e.g. \cite{schoutens2003perfect} for details of this procedure.
 However, such an approach evidently involves the uncontrollable risk of having a priori chosen the wrong type of model - this refers to the so called \emph{Knightian uncertainty} (\cite{knight1921}).